DarkEnergyProcessor/livesim2_async/docs/AquaShine.md

 return MySection, "Window title name"
 ```

-Please see `main.lua` for example how to initialize AquaShine.
+Please see `conf.lua` for example how to initialize AquaShine.